These photos reflect Lisa Rayner's former life in Flagstaff, Ariz. In 2016 Lisa moved to Santa Fe, NM.

 Below: Lisa was formerly the coordinator for Juniper Street Community Garden in Flagstaff.

 Below: Lisa is also a spinner and weaver.
 Here she is seen wearing a rag jacket woven from scraps of commercial cotton fabric left over from 25 years of sewing projects.
 The Japanese recycle old kimonos this way, calling the practice sakiori.
 Also: Lisa's Mermaid Scarf, which has been featured on the cover of "Handwoven" magazine.
-For Lisa's How-to booklets about weaving and more, please visit her Etsy store.

 Below: Lisa's cats, Sasha and Pablo.
 Lisa could not get any work done without them.